Last updated on 2026-04-08

 Program overview

 The Environmental Public Health program at BCIT is designed to prepare students for a rewarding career as an Environmental Health Officer or Public Health Inspector.
 This program emphasizes applied learning, where students gain practical experience through hands-on activities and real-world applications.
-Graduates are equipped with the necessary skills to safeguard public health through education, consultation, and enforcement of health legislation.
-The program is delivered in person, allowing for direct interaction with industry-leading instructors and peers, fostering a collaborative learning environment.
+With a focus on safeguarding public health through education, legislation, and promotion, graduates are equipped to work in various industries, ensuring the health and safety of communities.
+The program is delivered in person, allowing for direct interaction with industry-leading instructors and peers.

-The Bachelor of Environmental Public Health program spans a total of two years and consists of the following components:
+The Bachelor of Environmental Public Health program spans a total of two years of full-time study.
+The structure includes:

 Featured Experiences

-• Hands-on learning through a three-month practicum at a health agency, providing direct field experience.
+- Hands-on practical experience through a three-month practicum at a health agency.

 Career Options

-• Public Health Inspector (PHI): Responsible for inspecting and enforcing health regulations in various settings, ensuring compliance with public health standards.
+- Public Health Inspector (PHI): Responsible for inspecting public facilities to ensure compliance with health regulations and standards.

-• Specialist with the Canadian Food Inspection Agency (CFIA): Engages in food safety inspections and regulatory compliance to protect public health.
+- Specialist with the Canadian Food Inspection Agency (CFIA): Engages in food safety inspections and ensures compliance with food safety regulations.

-• Health Educator: Develops and implements educational programs to promote public health awareness and healthy practices.
+- Health Educator: Develops and implements educational programs to promote public health awareness and healthy practices within communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.